Kitware/VTK/Documentation/release/dev/add-vtkHDFWriter.md

 Distributed writing is supported for distributed data with pieces written by different processes in individual files, and grouped as a partitioned dataset by the rank 0 using virtual datasets when pieces are poly data or unstructured grid.
+Temporal data and static meshes are also supported in distributed writing.

 User can compress chunked dataset thanks to the CompressionLevel option.